 - Your child will probably resist the procedure and may even try to run away.
 A firm, direct approach from you and the health care staff may be helpful.

-- Give one direction at a time during the procedure using 1- or 2-word commands.
+- Give one direction at a time during the procedure, using 1- or 2-word commands.

-- Avoid covering the child's face.
+- Avoid covering your child's face.

 - Use your child's normal sense of curiosity as a distraction during the procedure.